 In July 2023, the banking agencies proposed Basel III Endgame, a proposal that if enacted, would usher in the most radical transformation of bank regulation in the last decade.
-ABA believes the proposal is unworkable in its current form and needs to be withdrawn.
+ABA commented that the proposal is unworkable as proposed and needs to be withdrawn.
 It is notable that so many voices beyond the banking sector - users of credit and other banking services - have also concluded that this proposal is a mistake.
+New and nominated leadership at the banking agencies have suggested that the proposal will be withdrawn and a new proposal issued.